cortexlabs/cortex/docs/applications/advanced/templates.md

 # Templates

-Templates allow you to reuse resource configuration within your application.
+Templates allow you to reuse resource configuration accross your configuration files.

 ## Config